Last changed

 If you're building a web application with Go, consider the nginx Chainguard Image for use as a reverse proxy.

-Many Chainguard Images are distroless; they contain only an open-source application and its runtime dependencies.
-These images do not even contain a shell or package manager.
-Chainguard Images are built with Wolfi, our Linux undistro designed to produce container images that meet the requirements of a secure software supply chain.
+contain only an open-source application and its runtime dependencies.
+These minimal container images typically do not contain a shell or package manager.
+Chainguard Containers are built with Wolfi, our Linux undistro designed to produce container images that meet the requirements of a more secure software supply chain.

-The main features of Chainguard Images include:
+The main features of Chainguard Containers include:

 Although the -dev

-image variants have similar security features as their distroless versions, such as complete SBOMs and signatures, they feature additional software that is typically not necessary in production environments.
-The general recommendation is to use the -dev
+container image variants have similar security features as their more minimal versions, they feature additional software that is typically not necessary in production environments.
+We recommend using multi-stage builds to leverage the -dev

-To better understand how to work with Chainguard Images, we encourage you to visit Chainguard Academy, our documentation and education platform.
+To better understand how to work with Chainguard Containers, please visit Chainguard Academy and Chainguard Courses.

-Chainguard Images contain software packages that are direct or transitive dependencies.
+Chainguard container images contain software packages that are direct or transitive dependencies.
 The following licenses were found in the "latest" version of this image:

 Apache-2.0